CARTAvis/manual_source/source/analysis_tools.rst

   * Histogram: to view histogram from a region of interest
   * Statistics: to view basic statistics from a region of interest
   * Stokes analysis: to view basic polarization quantities
-  * Spectral line query: to make a query to the Splatalogue service and create line labels on a spectral profile plot
+  * Spectral line query: to make a query to the Splatalogue service and create labels on a spectral profile plot
   * Catalogue widget: to visualize a catalogue as an image overlay, a 2D scatter plot, or a histogram

 * Tool